metabase/metabase/docs/troubleshooting-guide/saml.md

 Some common problems when setting up SAML.

-## Is the entity or issuer id correct?
+## Is the entity or issuer ID correct?

 After filling out the authentication form with your identity provider, you're taken back to Metabase but it throws an error.
-To see the error, Go to **Admin settings** > **Troubleshooting** > **Logs**.
+To see the error, go to **Admin settings** > **Troubleshooting** > **Logs**.
 You'll see an error that says something like **Incorrect response <issuer>**.

-**Root cause** Your entity or issuer id is incorrect.
+**Root cause**: Your entity or issuer ID is incorrect.

-**Steps to take**
+**Steps to take**:

-1. You should have received an XML file from your identity provider.
+1. You should have received an XML file of metadata from your identity provider.
 Open that metadata file, and look for the correct issuer or entity ID.
-This ID is a unique identifier for the IdP.
-Depending on your IdP, this usually looks something like http://www.example.com/141xkex604w0Q5PN724v.
+This ID is a unique identifier for the identity provider.
+Depending on your provider, this usually looks something like http://www.example.com/141xkex604w0Q5PN724v.
 2. Copy that ID.
 3. Go to **Admin settings** > **Settings** > **Authentication** > **SAML** and enter the issuer or entity ID into the **SAML Identity Provider Issuer** field in Metabase.